HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 *Describe the user or technical need in detail [with alignment to the DCP roadmap priorities where possible].
 Link prior community discussions to demonstrate support for this RFC.*

 There are currently no documented definitions for what a "bundle" is in the HCA DCP, including no definitions of what they are, what they contain, or who they support.
-Lack of clarity causes confusion for DCP developers and data consumers about how the data and metadata in the DCP are structured and organized.
-At the June 2019 DCP F2F meeting in Cambridge, a breakout session was held to discuss "What is a bundle?", and a lot of useful discussion occurred. **MORE**
+Lack of clarity causes confusion for data consumers (and DCP developers) about how the data and metadata in the DCP are structured and organized.
+At the June 2019 DCP F2F meeting in Cambridge, a breakout session was held to discuss "What is a bundle?", and a lot of useful discussion occurred.
+This *informational RFC* is an attempt to have formal documentation that clarifies what a bundle is, anchoring the definition on how bundles support HCA DCP data consumers.

 ### User Stories